 Flynn biographer Thomas McNulty (Errol Flynn: The Life and Career) discusses the improbable meeting between Flynn and Fidel Castro in late 1958.
 Flynn was in Cuba to cover the revolution for the Hearst newspapers and joined Castro just as the rebels were preparing their final push toward Havana.
 In this excerpt from his interview, McNulty recounts a particularly memorable moment between the two men, when Flynn must have felt he was looking at a real-life version of his younger swashbuckling self.
-The encounter between Flynn and Castro has inspired at least one novel (Boyd Anderson’s Errol, Fidel, and the Cuban Rebel Girls) and serves as a backdrop in the upcoming narrative film The Last of Robin Hood (starring Kevin Kline as Flynn).
-While we look forward to the latter, we don’t need fictional license.
+The encounter between Flynn and Castro has inspired at least one novel (Boyd Anderson’s Errol, Fidel, and the Cuban Rebel Girls) and served as a backdrop for the narrative film The Last of Robin Hood (starring Kevin Kline as Flynn).
+We don’t need fictional license.
 The real story is unbelievable enough.Continue Reading

 Category: Classical Hollywood